Frequently asked questions on the Shoah in Italy

 The main rescue and assistance operation in Italy – as well as the most extensive – was organized by the Jewish relief agency Delasem (Delegazione Assistenza Emigranti), funded by well-to-do Italian families and, in proportions that increased substantially from 1943, by the American Joint Distribution Committee.

 After the abrupt shutdown of the Committee for Jewish Emigration, Delasem was created in 1939, with clearance from the Italian government and under its control, to assist and facilitate the expulsion from Europe of German Jews forced to leave their country after the establishment of Eichmann’s Central Agency for Jewish Emigration.
-The leaders of Delasem identified some individuals outside the Jewish community network willing to support their operation.
-When, in 1943, the organization was forced to go underground, a handful of them became key figures to carry on relief and rescue operations.
+With time, the leaders of Delasem identified some individuals outside the Jewish community network willing to support their operation.
+When, in 1943, the organization was forced to go underground, a handful of them became key figures to carry on relief and rescue work.

 At that point, the JDC funds, smuggled into Italy via Switzerland, were being distributed to the Jews in hiding, chiefly with the help of Father Francesco Repetto in Genoa, the Capuchins Père Marie Benoit in Rome and Don Leto Casini in Florence.
 These clergymen had been called upon by Delasem, whose leaders included Lelio Valobra, Raffaele Cantoni, Berl Grosser, Settimio Sorani, and Massimo Teglio who could no longer operate officially; and Rabbi Riccardo Pacifici and Rabbi Nathan Cassuto, both of whom were denounced and deported to Auschwitz while working to save lives.
 After the war, all of them stated to have acted independently of any higher directions.
 No other operation of mass rescue and assistance of the Jews in Italy has been documented.